Natalie Roser Leans Over In Tiny Black Bikini In On Instagram

 Natalie Roser has been bringing the tropical vibes to her Instagram feed lately, continuing the trend with her newest bikini pics.
-There were two photos in the series with the second one showing the stunner leaning over and splashing the ocean waters.
+There were two photos in the series, with the second one showing the stunner leaning over and splashing the ocean waters.

 In this snap, the water reached the model’s mid-calves and she held a clear glass bottle in her left hand.
 She leaned forward and extended her right hand in front of her with water droplets falling from her fingertips.
 Moreover, Natalie looked directly at the camera with a soft smile.